Making Sense of the Rising Demand for Extended Nightly Stays

 Whether you’re out for business or pleasure, you deserve worry-free travels.
 It’s pricey enough having to get to where you’re going, stay fed, and make the most out of the time you have—the last thing you need is to run into trouble when booking a hotel.

-In light of this, there’s a growing preference for extended nightly stays at medium-term listings for rent—a growing preference, we might add, with a very good set of reasons behind them.
+In light of this, there’s a growing preference for extended nightly stays at medium-term listings for rent—a growing preference that could be very profitable for property owners.
 We’ve compiled three of the most compelling drivers of the shift in preferred format, and our findings are a lot more intuitive than you might think:

 Taken from Hotel-R.net